 At any $r$, the shape of $N_r$ is a power law at low masses with an exponentially truncation at larger masses.
 The amplitude of the power law part is clearly not monotonic in $r$: neither very small nor very large $r$ contribute to the final $N(M_\bullet)$.
 Since $r$ is related to the time of PBH formation, this shows explicitly that PBHs form over a range of times and, at any given time, they form with a wide spectrum of masses.
 Moreover, while there is a preferred formation time for $N_r$ as $r$ changes (e.g. at the $r$ for which the amplitude of the power law is greatest) the peak mass at this time is not the same as the peak mass of the red curve ($N(M_\bullet)$): one cannot assume a delta-function in PBH formation times, or, equivalently, a dominance of the mean profile for the compaction function.

-Each of $N_r(M_\bullet)$ distribution (i.e. the mass function of black holes formed at a given time) is built from summing over different $N_{rw}(M_\bullet)$ distributions (i.e. he mass function of black holes formed at a given time and given compaction function curvature).
+Each $N_r(M_\bullet)$ distribution (i.e. the mass function of black holes formed at a given time) is built from summing over different $N_{rw}(M_\bullet)$ distributions (i.e. the mass function of black holes formed at a given time and given compaction function curvature).
 Thin curves of different styles in Figure~\ref{fig:fixedR0}, show $N_{rw}(M_\bullet)$ for a few choices of $r$ and $w$.
-The cut-off properties of $N_{rw}(M_\bullet)$ can be understood as arising from the interplay between the pole in $dg_\bullet/d\ln M_\bullet$ \eqref{eq:nmScaling} and the exponential suppression coming from $p(g_\bullet)$; both act to modify what would otherwise be a power-law of slope $1/0.36 = 2.78$.
-In particular, here we see explicitly that the exponential cutoff arises from the fact that, given $r$ and $w$, there is a maximum possible mass which is set by requiring $g_\bullet \le 4/3$ (note that this is slightly more stringent than just saying the mass cannot exceed that within the horizon).
+The cut-off properties of $N_{rw}(M_\bullet)$ can be understood as arising from the interplay between the pole in $dg_\bullet/d\ln M_\bullet$ (Eq.~\ref{eq:nmScaling}) and the exponential suppression coming from $p(g_\bullet)$; both act to modify what would otherwise be a power-law of slope $1/0.36 = 2.78$.
+In particular, here we see explicitly that the exponential cutoff arises from the fact that, given $r$ and $w$, there is a maximum possible mass which is set by requiring $g_\bullet \le 4/3$.
+(Note that this is slightly more stringent than just saying the mass cannot exceed that within the horizon.)
 For a given $A_s$, this maximum is larger if $r$ is larger, and it is smaller if $w$ is larger (because $C_c(w)$ increases as $w$ increases).
 Finally, just as one cannot assume a delta function in $r$, one cannot assume a delta-function in $w$ either.
-Again showing that the use of a mean profile would give an incorrect result.
+This again shows that the use of a mean profile would give an incorrect result.

 To illustrate how the shape, rather than amplitude of power spectrum affects the predictions, Figure~\ref{fig:fixedR2} shows a similar analysis of the case in which $p=2$.
 The mass spectrum clearly peaks at lower $M_\bullet/M_p$ than before, and the range of $r$ that contributes signficantly is also smaller than before, but the qualitative trends remain: a power law of slope $1/0.36$ at lower masses is truncated at larger masses, at first gradually, and then exponentially.